 Now that you know the possible reasons why your cat scratches the floor before drinking, here are some things you can try doing to prevent her behavior:

-- Clean the bowl: Clean the water bowl at least once a day.
-When cleaning the bowl rinse thoroughly to remove all traces of detergent
+- Clean the water bowl – Clean the water bowl at least once a day.
+When cleaning the bowl rinse thoroughly to remove all traces of detergent.
+Rinse more than you think is needed.
+Cats have a strong sense of smell and won’t use the bowl if it smells detergenty.

-- Don’t move the bowl: For some cats, moving the water bowl can precipitate scratching to “find” the bowl.
+- Don’t move the water bowl – For some cats, moving the water bowl can precipitate scratching to “find” the bowl.

-- Move the water bowl: Some cats scratch the floor near the water bowl because they want to move the bowl.
+- Move the water bowl – Some cats scratch the floor near the water bowl because they want to move the bowl.
+How can we ever please cats?
+With floor scratching behavior we have to try everything.

 Why Does my Cat Scratch the Floor After Using the Litter Box?